 - You seriously consider finding meaning by hurting someone else and find yourself making plans to do so.

-In either case, it's crucial that you go to a local mental health clinic or hospital immediately.
+- In either case, it's crucial that you go to a local mental health clinic or hospital immediately.

-Talking To An Existential Therapist Can Help
+Talking to an Existential Therapist Can Help

 Existential therapy can help you deal with your crisis.
 In this type of therapy, the counselor allows you to direct your therapy, talking about what matters to you and working out the problem for yourself.

-You might feel that in your first sessions, you express your thoughts randomly, awkwardly, and disjointedly.
+You might feel that in your first session, you express your thoughts randomly, awkwardly, and disjointedly.
 That's alright.
 The therapist may rephrase what you say to make sure they understand.
 As they do, you may develop a deeper understanding of your issues.

-Many healthcare insurance companies favor the quick, readily measured intervention of cognitive-behavioral therapy.
-CBT is very helpful for dealing with problem behaviors, but it won't help you deal with existential issues.
+Issues.
 If you're looking to work through existential matters, you'll benefit from a kind of therapy that focuses on life's deeper meaning for you.
 Existential therapy is an excellent form of treatment for people like you who are experiencing stagnation in life.
 You'll work through the roadblocks you're facing and develop a plan to make your life more fulfilling.

 No matter what kind of issues you want to deal with, there's a licensed counselor who can help you at BetterHelp.com.
 They can help you wherever and whenever works for you, and the cost is about the same as an insurance copay.
-Just that easy, you can get to the work of identifying, understanding, and resolving your existential crisis!
+Just that easy, you can get to the work of identifying, understanding, and resolving your existential crisis.